tanshoku/script-utils/README.md

 Shows a countdown timer on your terminal.
 Usage goes like `timer 1d 23h 45m 50s` or `timer 3600`

+### ccache

+Cache the output of any command you wish!
+Compresses the data with gzip and encodes it with base64 for easier storage!
+Use `ccache -h` for more info.
+Plese check if your command runs correctly before caching it, or you'll end up with a corrupt cache file.
+Also notice that this only caches stdout.

 ### colortest, colortest-readable & colortest-small

 Once I saw a really cool colortest script on a forum, but never found it online, so I wrote my own, algorithmically.
 The `-readable` version is basically the same, but the code is more legible, and the `-small` version simply prints the 16 terminal colours as 4x1 boxes.